CARLA: Self-supervised Contrastive Representation Learning for Time Series Anomaly Detection: Experiments

 \subsection{Ablation Study}

-Additionally, for a deeper understanding of the individual contributions of the stages and different components in our proposed model, we conduct an ablation study.
-Our analysis focused on the following aspects: (i) \textbf{Effectiveness of CARLA's two stages}, (ii) \textbf{Positive pair selection strategy} (iii) \textbf{Effectiveness of Different Anomaly Types} (iv) \textbf{Effectiveness of the loss components}.
+For a deeper understanding of the contributions of different stages and components in our proposed model, we conduct an ablation study.
+Our analysis focused on: (i) \textbf{Effectiveness of CARLA's two stages}, (ii) \textbf{Positive pair selection strategy} (iii) \textbf{Effectiveness of Different Anomaly Types} (iv) \textbf{Effectiveness of the loss components}.